numpy/numpy/doc/neps/nep-0038-SIMD-optimizations.rst

 The ufunc machinery already has the ability to select an optimal loop for specifically available CPU features at runtime, currently used for ``avx2``, ``fma`` and ``avx512f`` loops (in the generated ``__umath_generated.c`` file);
-universal intrinsices would extend the generated code to include more loop variants.
+universal intrinsics would extend the generated code to include more loop variants.

 Usage and Impact